Lecrapouille/gdcef/gdcef/README.md

 ## Module configuration

 In order to configure the module :
-- place the libgdcef.dll file and gdcefSubProcess.exe into the ./lib/win64 subdirectory under your project root
+- place the libgdcef.dll file and gdcefSubProcess.exe into the project root (main game directory)
 - create the following 2 files under the ./lib directory

 gdcef.gdns